Intel to Adopt SiFive's New High-Performance P550 RISC-V Cores With 7nm Platform

-SiFive, the leading designer of chips based on the open source RISC-V architecture, announced its new SiFive Performance line of chips today that bring Linux support to its processors, a first.
+SiFive, the leading designer of chips based on the open source RISC-V architecture, announced its new SiFive Performance line of chips today that support 64-bit operating systems, like Linux.
 The company claims the P550's processors are the fastest RISC-V cores on the market and beat Arm's Cortex-A75 chips in terms of area efficiency.
 Perhaps not so surprisingly, Intel, which has reportedly offered $2 billion to buy the plucky startup, also announced that it would adopt the designs for use in its future 7nm Horse Creek platforms.

 Intel hasn't shared many details of its Horse Creek development platform yet, but given that it uses the company's yet-to-be-released 7nm process, we expect the test chips to arrive in the 2022/2023 time frame.
 Intel will incorporate its own leading-edge interface IP, like DDR and PCIe, into the chip and notes that the 7nm Horse Creek platform is "a valuable and expandable development vehicle for cutting-edge RISC-V applications."
 As such, we imagine the project could expand to other connectivity options in the future, like the accommodations needed for 3D, chiplet, or tile-based processor designs.